 In the spirit of keeping my immune system strong I started the day with a blend of one orange, 1 tsp ground ginger & a clove of garlic all blended in the Thermomix with some ice.
 Lucky for my coworkers that I’m working from home today.

-Dinner was a cup of the zucchini soup, leftover chicken cutlets & homemade potato wedges made with two of my precious potatoes.
+Dinner was a cup of the zucchini soup, leftover chicken cutlets and homemade potato wedges made with two of my precious potatoes.

-This morning started with a smoothie made up of pineapple, orange, ginger & a few sprigs of mint from my mediocre herb garden.
+This morning started with a smoothie made up of pineapple, orange, ginger and a few sprigs of mint from my mediocre herb garden.
 Lunch was leftover broccoli pesto pasta.

 For dinner I took the steak and minced it in the Thermomix.
 You can watch how I did that here on Facebook.
-I then followed steps 2-7 of the Beef Tacos recipe.
-Served half with homemade tortillas, chopped tomatoes, red onion & jalapenos.
+I then followed steps 2-7 of the Beef tacos recipe.
+Served half with homemade tortillas, chopped tomatoes, red onion and jalapenos.
 Used all my willpower to keep half of the spicy mince for tomorrow’s dinner.

 I don’t think I can put off using my greens for any longer so for dinner I whip up a quick pasta sauce made of zucchini, asparagus, broccolini, olive oil, garlic (of course) and anchovies.
 I fry up the diced pancetta to sprinkle on top.
 Not bad for Day 5.

-Things are getting a bit desperate now so I type potatoes into Cookidoo and I’m relieved to discover I have almost all of the ingredients for the Savoury Potato and Onion Bake, minus the onion.
-This might be the standout recipe from the challenge so far and is sure to be added to the regular rotation.
+Things are getting a bit desperate now so I type potatoes into Cookidoo and I’m relieved to discover I have almost all of the ingredients for the Savoury potato and onion bake, minus the onion.
+This might be the standout recipe from the challenge and will be added to the regular rotation!